 - Make compassionate purchasing decisions while traveling and at home with the help of our Don’t Buy Wild guide.

-- Ask restaurants that serve shark fin soup to stop by providing restaurant managers with our Consumer Cards.
+- Ask restaurants that serve shark fin soup to stop.

 - Make a personal annual gift to HSI or sign up for an automatic monthly pledge using your credit card.